freeorion/freeorion/BUILD.md

 Obtaining FreeOrion Source Code and Software Dependencies
 ---------------------------------------------------------

-For Windows and Mac OS X a [Software Development Kit] is provided as download to compile FreeOrion from source.
-It contains the preconfigured and -compiled build and runtime dependencies for the Visual Studio v141 toolchain on Windows and Mac OS X 10.9 SDK with Xcode 6.4 or later on Mac OS X.
+For Windows and MacOS, a [Software Development Kit] is provided as download to assist with compiling FreeOrion from source.
+The SDK contains the preconfigured and -compiled build and runtime dependencies for Visual Studio on Windows and the MacOS 10.12 SDK with Xcode 10.1 or later on macOS.

-For Linux or other Operating Systems the build and runtime dependencies should be installed by the preferred way for the respective OS (e.g. via Package manager or compiling from source).
+For Linux or other Operating Systems, the build and runtime dependencies should be installed by the preferred way for the respective OS (e.g. via Package manager or compiling from source).

-Step by step procedure:
+Step by step procedure for the v0.5 release and development versions near then:

  * On Windows:
-   * Download the [FreeOrionSDK v12] from the FreeOrionSDK respository releases.
+   * Download the [FreeOrionSDK v13] from the FreeOrionSDK respository releases.
- * On Mac OS X:
+ * On MacOS:
-   * The [FreeOrionSDK v12] is downloaded automatically when CMake creates the build environment.
+   * The [FreeOrionSDK v13] is downloaded automatically when CMake creates the build environment.
  * Linux and other Operating Systems:
    * Install build and runtime dependencies by the preferred way for the